-- Using a grant consultant can save you time in your search and application and really up your chances of winning a grant.
+- Using a grant consultant can save you time in your search and application and really increase your chances of winning a grant.

 - They can also help advise you on how to financially plan for a grant.

-- Consultants are unlikely to get involved for a grant worth less than about £20,000.
+- Consultants are unlikely to get involved with a grant worth less than about £20,000.

 - They normally take about 10% commission, so you need to be sure you can afford that.